 Son of the River Monsters.
 Has a loving, but troubled, relationship with Lagoona, thanks to his parents' prejudice against saltwater monsters.

 Dating What Daddy Hates: Both his parents are equally opposed to the relationship.
 His parents even made him change schools for a time to try and break them up, but they eventually gave in and let him go back.

 Only Known by Their Nickname: You won't hear him called "Gillington" much.
 Averted only in Lagoona's 13 Wishes diary, after Howleen's wish turns her into a freshwater monster.

 Lovable Coward: shows up a few times, but mostly in the special.
 But when push comes to shove, he comes through.

 A school bull-y.
 Also the son of the [[Minotaur]].

 Stronger Sibling: When Frankie threatens to tell his sister Minny about his bullying, his reaction indicates that she may be this.

 A raggedy doll created by Frankie to be her boyfriend.
 After Frankie decides that she doesn't need a guy to fit in, she tosses him away, only for him to reveal that he's alive and heartbroken at her "breaking up with him."
 He was made into a doll and was released in a 2 pack with Scarah Screams as the SDCC 2012 doll.

-The Daughter of Cupid, she runs the school's love advice radio show and will be featured in the 2012 special "Why Do Ghouls Fall In Love?".
-She has a doll sold exclusively sold at Wal-Mart stores and was later re-released with a diary.
+The daughter of Cupid, she runs the school's love advice radio show and is featured in the 2012 special "Why Do Ghouls Fall In Love?".
+She has a doll sold exclusively at Wal-Mart stores and was later re-released with a diary.
 She's been recently transferred to Ever After High.

 A-Team Firing: Her freaky flaw is her seriously bad aim, which was a plot point in the special.